Tourism in Hawaii

-The state's favorable climate, tropical landscape, beaches, and culture make it among the U.S's most visited states.
-In 2017 alone, according to state government data, there were over 887.6 million visitors to the Hawaiian Islands with expenditures of over $16 billion.
-Tourism makes up 21% of the state's economy, with many of Hawaii's largest industries revolving around the constant flow of tourists.
+The state's favorable climate, tropical landscape, beaches, and culture make it among the U.S.'s most visited states.
+In 2017 alone, according to state government data, there were over 9.4 million visitors to the Hawaiian Islands with expenditures of over $16 billion.
+These values continue to increase over time as the amount of visitor expenditures moved to $17.72 billion in 2019, $20.73 billion in 2023.
+This number remained stagnant in 2024 as total visitor spending equated to roughly $20.68 billion.

 Due to the mild year-round weather, tourist travel is popular throughout the year.
 The summer months and major holidays are the most popular times for outsiders to visit, however, especially when residents of the rest of the United States are looking to escape from cold winter weather.
 The Japanese, with their economic and historical ties to Hawaii and the US as well as relative geographical proximity, make up the largest group of inbound international travelers to the islands, reaching 1,568,609 in 2017.
-The average Japanese stays only 5 days while other Asians stay over 9.5 days and spend 25% more.

 History of travel to Hawaii

-Hawaii was first populated no later than the 2nd century CE by people of Polynesian origin, most likely from Tahiti.
+Hawaii was first populated between 1000 and 1200 AD by people of Polynesian origin.
 Subsequent Western contact began as a consequence of European Enlightenment exploration and was continued by Protestant ministers of New England origin in the early 19th century.